cloyne/docker-postfix/README.md

 keys for communication between containers.
 The volume should contain also `sympa_rewrite` and `sympa_transport` files configuring the mailing lists which exist.

+You'll also need to mount `/etc/postfix/sasl` containing SASL login information.
+This talks to a relay at smtp.cloyne.org.

 Example of a `sympa_rewrite` file:

 ```